3.5 List

 #> Levels: Fair < Average < Good < Excellent

 Here, we created a list named my_list, which contains four elements of different types.
-From the output, at the beginning of each element, its index is shown surrounding by the pair [[ and ]].
-Usually, you want to assign a name for each element and the elements can be latter accessed by their names.
+From the output, at the beginning of each element, its index is represented by the surrounding [[ and ]].
+Usually, you want to assign a name for each element and the elements can be accessed by their names later on.

 my_list <- list(number = dig_num, character = ani_char, matrix = x_mat, factor = cond_fac)